BDC Hamburger Icon

 2. Employees sign up and designate a percentage of their paycheck to be placed into their retirement investment account.

-3. The money will grow – often significantly – throughout the employee’s career to help fund their retirement.
+3. The money is invested and has the potential to grow — often significantly — throughout the employee’s career, helping fund their retirement.

-Eliza Guilbault, vice president of workplace consulting thought leadership and commercialization at Fidelity, says most workers are responsible for funding their own retirement in the current workplace environment.
+Eliza Guilbault, vice president of workplace consulting thought leadership and commercialization at Fidelity, noted that most workers today are responsible for funding their retirement.
 “We are shifting from an employer-funded pension plan to a defined contribution plan landscape,” Guilbault explained.
 “A 401(k) is a great way to save for the future.”

 What is 401(k) matching?

-To boost participation, employers sometimes contribute to their employees’ 401(k) accounts based on each employee’s contribution.
+To boost participation, employers sometimes participate in 401(k) matching.
+They contribute to their employees’ 401(k) accounts based on each employee’s contribution.
 They may entirely or partially match an employee’s contribution up to a specific percentage.
-For example, if an employee contributes 4 percent of their paycheck, their employer might match that contribution, essentially doubling the employee’s contribution.
+For example, if an employee contributes 4 percent of their paycheck, their employer might match that amount — effectively increasing the employee’s total contribution.

-Employers may implement a vesting period that dictates how long an employee must stay with the organization before the matching contributions fully belong to them.
+Employers may implement a vesting period.
+This designation dictates how long an employee must stay with the organization before the matching contributions fully belong to them.
 Implementing a vesting schedule helps incentivize employees to stay with the company.

 How much can employees contribute to a 401(k)?